 It’s not enough to define a goal for your bot, you also have to know what your bot will be doing exactly to reach this goal.
 In other words, what are the tasks that should be completed by your bot?
 Should it:

 When first starting out, keep it simple, and make sure everything goes smoothly.
-You can always build onto the foundation you have later.
+You can always build on the foundation you have later.
+If you're just building your first bot, ready-to-go solutions such as Sinch Engage can be a great start.
+Here, you can use a drag-and-drop chatbot builder or templates, and design your first chatbot in a few minutes.

 3. Choose the channels of interaction